akkartik/mu/Readme.md

   42
   ```

-You can use it to learn about the x86 processor that (almost certainly) runs
-your computer.
-(See below.)

-You can read its tiny zero-dependency internals and understand how they work.
-You can hack on it, and its thorough tests will raise the alarm when you break
-something.

 ## What it looks like

 Here is the first example we ran above, a program that just returns 42: